Residential level 2 charging service

 · Current customer can get charging status: kWh delivered, time till complete, charging problems

-· Charger availability status, also when current customer will be done, time till next customer
+· Charger spot availability status, also when current customer will be done, time till next customer

 · Start & stop charging